YujiSue/Research/SmallObjectDetection/README.md

 ## Usage
 1. Open the [notebook]() on Google Colab.

-* IF you want to test a sample image using our trained model
+* IF you want to test a sample image using my trained model
 2-1.

-* IF you want to train your original data
+* IF you want to train your original data and use the learned model for further test
 2-2.